Directed Polymers and Interfaces in Disordered Media: The Field Theory in with Quenched Disorder

-We would like to stress that this new model is no more the model used to describes directed polymers.
-Only in the limit $\omega\rightarrow\, 0$ we recover the polymer field theory.
-In this case, a contribution coming from the zero modes makes the free energy a meaningless quantity.
-To find the contribution to the $k$-th term, $\mathbb{E}(Z^{k})$ of the series that defines the quenched free energy, let us define the operator $D_{ij}(x-y)$ in replica space.
+In the limit where $\omega\rightarrow\, 0$ we recover the polymer field theory.
+To find the contribution to the $k$-th term, $\mathbb{E}(Z^{k})$ of the series that defines the quenched free energy, let us define the operator $D_{ij}(x-y)$ in field space.
 We have